All Episodes

 Good evening, everybody.

-This is Dreamland and I'm Art Bell.
+This is Dreamland, and I'm Ard Bell.

-It's close to my own heart because in 1972 when I was really being introduced to Velikovsky's work, I began what
+Close to my own heart because in 1972, when I was really being introduced to Velikovsky's work, I began what has turned into a lifelong research project.

 And let me just give a quick background on that.

-Velikovsky had claimed that the planet Saturn And the planet Earth had once moved in very close proximity as part of some kind of a system that subsequently unraveled.
+Velikovsky had claimed that the planet Saturn and the planet Earth had once moved in very close proximity as part of some kind of a system that subsequently unraveled.

 That the planet Saturn was the mythical god of the Golden Age.

-And he spoke of Saturn having gone kind of nova, or some kind of an explosion associated with the disruption of that primitive system.
+And he spoke of Saturn having gone kind of nova or some kind of an explosion associated with the disruption of that primitive system.

-That disruption being recorded among other things mythically as the Great Deluge.
+That disruption being recorded, among other things, mythically, as the Great Deluge.

 There was a large quantity of ice that reached the Earth as a result of that catastrophe and gave birth to the Great Deluge legend.

-That was just an outline of an idea and Velikovsky never really drew out all the implications of that idea and nothing was ever published officially by Velikovsky but I found it extremely interesting and it was kind of an open field to begin seeking out the evidences historically to see if something like that really could be substantiated.
+That was just an outline of an idea, and Velikovsky never really drew out all the implications of that idea, and nothing was ever published officially by Velikovsky, but I found it extremely interesting, and it was kind of an open field to begin seeking out the evidences historically to see if something like that really could be substantiated.

 Now, the result of that was that I actually arrived at a very unified theory of ancient mythology.

-I did come to the conclusion that Velikovsky's Venus and Mars scenarios in the 1500 BC timeframe and then the 700 BC timeframe That those have to be reconsidered and that there is actually something like a myth-making epoch in which the primary themes of myth originated.
+I did come to the conclusion that Velikovsky's Venus and Mars scenarios in the 1500 BC timeframe and then the 700 BC timeframe, that those have to be reconsidered and that there is actually something like a myth-making epoch in which the primary themes of myth originated.

 And this myth-making epoch was prior to the dawn of civilization.